sqrl-planner/gator-app/README.md

 The Docker container will automatically sync the data on the first-run.
 You might find it useful to setup a cron job to periodically run this job in production.

 ## Native Development Environment
-If you prefer to work natively, rather than bootstraping the application in a Docker container, see the [native development workflow](docs/develop-native.md) docs for setup instructions.
+If you prefer to work natively, rather than bootstrapping the application in a Docker container, see the [native development workflow](docs/develop-native.md) docs for setup instructions.

 ## Workflow Tools
 We use [pre-commit](https://pre-commit.com/) to automatically run the following tasks when you commit to your repository.